nqtronix/unittrace/README.md

 ### Development History

-I didn't want to use `printf` or any uart equivalent, but the debugger instead.
+I didn't want to use `printf` or any UART equivalent, but the debugger instead.
 This is not as easy as it seems.
 Here are the ideas I've tried:

 <br>